GeJulia/gejulia.github.io/_pages/cv.md

 * May.
 2017 - Aug.
 2017, Corporate Student
   * SAP SE, Singapore, Singapore
-  * Responsibilities: Machine Learning Cash-Application Department for automated invoice receipe matching.
-Data analysis for new business-to-business use case for automated invoice receipe matching.
+  * Responsibilities: Machine Learning Cash-Application Department for automated invoice receipt matching.
+The data analysis for new a business-to-business use case for automated invoice receipt matching.

 * Sep.
 2015 - Aug.
 2018, Corporate Student
   * SAP SE, Walldorf, Germany